What is 9legacy?

 You can see 9legacy as an experimental branch of Plan 9, filling the gap between developments in progress from anywhere and the stable Plan 9 from Bell Labs distribution.

-Different type of patches are available in 9legacy :
+Several types of patches are available in 9legacy:

 Which tools are used to maintain 9legacy?

-Developers choose to produces patches with any tool they want.
-It is common to use Git, Mercurial or diff.
-Then, patches are always submitted as standard unified diff files, which are applied with patch.
-Both diff and patch tools are available in Plan 9, thank to APE.
+Developers produce patches with whatever tool they prefer.
+It is common to use Git or diff.
+Patches are always published as standard unified diff files, applied with patch.
+Both diff and patch are available on Plan 9, thanks to APE.

 The 9legacy build machinery is based on the same tools used to build Plan 9 from Bell Labs, glued together with custom rc scripts.

-A Git repository, containing a mirror of Plan 9 from Bell Labs changes since December 12, 2002, is available for the developers who use Git.
+The 9legacy tree is also available as a Git repository, at github.com/0intro/9legacy.
+A separate repository, github.com/0intro/plan9, mirrors Plan 9 from Bell Labs changes since December 12, 2002, for those who prefer Git.

 Why should I use 9legacy?

 You should probably not.
-We recommend you to use Plan 9 from Bell Labs.
+We recommend using Plan 9 from Bell Labs.

-You can use 9legacy if you are interested by particular patches, hardware support or want to try experimental stuff.
+You can use 9legacy if you are interested in particular patches or hardware support, or if you want to try experimental things.

 Are there any other Plan 9 distributions?